fsfe/reuse-api/doc/hack.md

 * `make isort` to verify the correct sorting of imports.
 * `make black` to verify the correct formatting of source code.
-* `make lint` to verify the compliance with coding standards.
+* `make pylama` to verify the compliance with coding standards.
 * `make pytest` to run the functional tests defined in the [tests](../tests) directory.
 * `make quality` to run all of the above tests.

+Run these in the virtual environment to use the same versions as everyone else.

 All these tests are also run during the deployment process, and updating the code on the production server is refused if any of the tests fails, so it is